 How much solid waste is the project expected to generate annually (in tons)?
-1400 tons Is sufficient landfill capacity available to serve this proposed project? ○ (not selected) ● Yes ○ No If no, describe any plans to expand existing landfill capacity: Will any hazardous waste be generated by the development? ○ (not selected) ○ Yes ● No If yes, please explain: Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has been constructed?
-48% detention or retention ponds, pervious parking areas) to mitigate the ention will be incorporated throughout the site, as will buffers and filtering Environmental Quality Is the development located within, or likely to affect any of the following: Water supply watersheds? ○ (not selected) ○ Yes ● No Significant groundwater recharge areas? ○ (not selected) ○ Yes ● No 3.
-Wetlands? ○ (not selected) ● Yes ○ No 4.
+1400 tons Is sufficient landfill capacity available to serve this proposed project? ○ (not selected) ● Yes ○ No If no, describe any plans to expand existing landfill ca If no, describe any plans to expand existing landfill capacity: Will any hazardous waste be generated by the development? ◯ (not selected) ◯ Yes ◉ No If yes, please explain: Storn nwater Management What percentage of the site is projected to be impervious surface once the proposed development has been constructed?
+48% Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management:Bioretention will be incorporated throughout the site, as will buffers and filtering swales.
+Env ironmental Quality Is the development located within, or likely to affect a Is the development located within, or likely to affect any of the following: Water supply watersheds? ○ (not selected) ○ Yes ● No Significant groundwater recharge areas? ○ (not selected) ○ Yes ● No 3.
+Wetlands? ○ (not selected) Yes ○ No 4.
 Protected mountains? ○ (not selected) ○ Yes ○ No 5.
-Protected river corridors? ◯ (not selected) ◯ Yes ◉ No 6.
-Floodplains? ○ (not selected) ○ Yes ● No 7.
-Historic resources? ○ (not selected) ○ Yes ● No 8.
-Other environmentally sensitive resources? ○ (not selected) ○ Yes ● No If you answered yes to any question above, describe Road crosses wetlands. how the identified resource(s) may be affected: Back to Top
+Protected river corridors? ○ (not selected) ○ Yes ● No 6.
+Floodplains? (not selected) Yes No 7.
+Historic resources? ◯ (not selected) ◯ Yes ◉ No 8.
+Other environmentally sensitive resources? ○ (not selected) ○ Yes ● No If you answered yes to any question above, describe how the identified resource(s) may be affected: Road crosses wetlands.
+Back to Top